pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 Mods created for PyDwarf by Sophie Kirschner. (http://www.pineapplemachine.com)

+## adoptsowner

+For adding or removing a single token to creatures.
+By default, all `ADOPTS_OWNER` tokens are removed.

 ## bauxitetoaluminum

 Adds a reaction to get aluminum bars from bauxite and cryolite and reduces the value of aluminum to account for the increased availability.